 According to Wikipedia, heirloom tomatoes “are open-pollinated, non-hybrid heirloom cultivars of tomato.”
 They tend to be sweeter than the more common red tomatoes.
 Heirlooms still have the wide range of colors in the tomato family.
 Calling them heirloom varieties is related to the fact that people who grow them save the seed from year to year and treasure each variety.

-When I find Heirloom tomatoes in season I buy enough to make at least one cooked dish, such as my chickpea-walnut filled tart, and to have enough left for this salad.
+When I find Heirloom tomatoes, I buy enough to make at least one cooked dish, such as my chickpea-walnut filled tart, and to have enough left for this salad.

 I use as many colors of tomatoes as I have available to me, and sometimes add a few cherry tomatoes as I’ve done here since they were from my own garden.
 I’ve seen some heirloom tomato salads that use only cherry tomatoes, so use what you have available!